trunk-io/docs/check/configuration/supported/stylelint.md

 ## Auto Enabling

-stylelint will be auto-enabled if any of its config files are present: *`stylelint.config.js`, `.stylelintrc.js`, `stylelint.config.mjs`*
+stylelint will be auto-enabled if any of its config files are present: *`stylelint.config.js`, `.stylelintrc.js`, `stylelint.config.mjs`*.

 ## Settings